 - Of the 716 cyclist traffic fatalities that occurred in the 50 states, 109 were killed on California roadways.

-While bicyclists are held to the same legal responsibilities as the drivers of motor vehicles, bicyclists also have specific rights and protections under the California Vehicle Code and the California Streets and Highways Code, such as the restricted right of way in designated bicycle paths, lanes, and routes.
-Studies have shown that bicyclists who share the roadway with motor vehicles are typically alert and take special care when making turns, accelerating, or braking, but the majority of collisions between bicycles and motor vehicles occur when a motorist fails to yield the right of way, especially at an intersection.
+While bicyclists and drivers of motor vehicles have similar legal responsibilities, bicyclists also have specific rights and protections under the California Vehicle Code and the California Streets and Highways Code, such as the restricted right of way in designated bicycle paths, lanes and routes.
+Studies have shown that bicyclists who share the roadway with motor vehicles are typically alert and take special care when making turns, accelerating or braking, but the majority of collisions between bicycles and motor vehicles occur when a motorist fails to yield the right of way, especially at an intersection.

 You may also have a liability claim against an entity that controls or maintains the roadway if you have been injured as a result of a hazardous condition such as debris, potholes, or poorly maintained roads or parking lots.
-Injuries can also be caused or exacerbated by manufacturing defects in your bicycle or by faulty safety equipment, in which instance you may have a claim against the manufacturer, assembler, distributor, or seller.
+Injuries can also be caused by manufacturing or design defects in your bicycle or by faulty safety equipment, in which instance you may have a claim against the manufacturer, assembler, distributor or seller.